 The admissibility of personal data processing is assessed in the light of the respectively applicable local law.
 Insofar as local law demands a higher level of security than this policy, data processing conforms to applicable law.
 Every advaisor AG subsidiary must examine by itself, if there are such local regulations (e.g. data protection laws) and ensure their observance.

 Provided that applicable local law in each case stipulates lower protection for personal data than this policy, the following regulations will be applicable.

-If obligations arise from the applicable local law which conflict with this policy, the concerned Advaisor AG subsidiary must inform the data protection officer without delay.
+If obligations arise from the applicable local law that conflict with this policy, the concerned advaisor AG subsidiary must inform the data protection officer without delay.

 Introduction and Implementation